nokxs/iobroker-javascript-vs-code-extension/README.md

 * Go to the script explorer and press the upload button.
 This will only work, if the script resides on your disk.
 * Use the command `iobroker: Upload script`.
 This command uploads the script in the active text editor.

+Only scripts residing on local disk can be uploaded.
+Scripts which are marked as *remote only* in script explorer can be viewed by clicking on it, but changes cannot be uploaded.

 ### Start/Stop scripts
 To start/stop a single script you have the following options: